gilyaev/yii-fb/README.md

 # yii-fb
-Facebook public page feed reader.
+Get wall feed from a public Facebook page using Graph API